 God has a philosophy of music.
 He does not want us to just pick and choose as we see fit.
 So, we must have a value system even in the area of music.
 A sieve, to run our music through.
 The plan, priority, power, purpose, principles, and participation of music is a good place to start.
 God is concerned with the methods we use as well as the message that is presented.
 Drawing lines in the sand and taking strong stands in this battlefield is not easy, but it must be done to please the one who withstood the strongest battle when He went to an old rugged cross and defeated sin and Satan.
 The question is “How bad do I want to please God?”

-(used with permission by Herbster Ministries)
+(used with permission from Herbster Ministries)